What constitutes a “high quality tool”? When should I choose to buy a bargain? When is it important to choose high quality over low prices?

 Too many times the ones offered in many garden centers- and most certainly the discount stores where we so often get our garden gear- are made cheaply in China.
 So I pay attention to the where and what that tools are made of.

-Lately I found some decent quality garden implements that are designed by Sophie Conran and made in England. while not my first choice, the collection has a wide range of both common and more specialized tools that most americans don’t give a second thought.
+Lately I found some decent quality garden implements that are designed by Sophie Conran and made in England. while not these are not my first choice (due to availibility), the collection has a wide range of both common and more specialized tools that most Americans don’t give a second thought.

 The English call this a “Compost Scoop”, but for those who regularly fill pots with potting soil, that is where it will shine.
 I’m always spilling soil everywhere, and it is worse when mixing in amendments like mushroom compost or earthworm castings from a bag.
 I want to save every last bit of that expensive soil amendment for my plants.